-- The alarm is powered by a standard 9-volt battery.
-When the battery is connected a red LED light will blink. - When the alarm is activated by smoke, it will beep repeatedly, and the LED light will flash rapidly. - Never disable the alarm for nuisance sake or false alarms.
+- The alarm is powered by a standard 9-volt battery. - When the alarm is activated by smoke, it will beep repeatedly, and the LED light will flash rapidly. - Never disable the alarm for nuisance sake or false alarms.
 This could be fatal if you forget to turn it back on.
 Ventilate the cabin with fresh air instead. - Test your smoke alarm with these steps: - 1.
-Press and hold the test button until alarm sounds. - 2.
-Alarm will beep about four times. - 3.
+Press and hold the test button until alarm sounds four times. - 2.
 If there is no sound replace the alarm or supply a new battery. - The smoke alarm is designed to give you advance notice to the presence of smoke which may lead to open flames. - If the alarm sounds, evacuate the camper immediately and call 911. - Replace the alarm when it reaches its expiration date.